joschkabirk/jetclass-top-qcd/README.md

 [JetClass dataset](https://github.com/jet-universe/particle_transformer)
 for QCD/top jets and add the ParT predictions.

-The code is not refined yet, but get's the job done for now.
+The code is not refined yet, but gets the job done for now.

 The resulting datasets are stored on [DESY Sync&Share](https://syncandshare.desy.de/index.php/s/Fx9W8Q4bgmN7HpQ).
 Each dataset contains approximately the same number of (hadronic) top-jets